-Substance Unit AL 9 out of 10 homes were below a level of: # of samples above the action level: Major Sources Violation?
-Lead PPB 15 PPB 0.0 0 Corrosion of household plumbing systems; corrosion of lead service lines No Copper PPM 1.3 PPM at 90th percentile 0.0 0 Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives No
+Substance Unit AL 9 out of 10 homes were below a level of: # of samples above the action level: Range of Individual Results Major Sources Violation?
+Lead PPB 15 PPB 0.0 1 0 ppb-44 ppb Corrosion of household plumbing systems; corrosion of lead service lines No Copper PPM 1.3 PPM at 90th percentile 0.0 0 0.0 ppm-0.0 ppm Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives No

-According to the sampling plan submitted to the Michigan Department of Environment, Great Lakes, and Energy, testing for lead and copper was completed August 2020.
+According to the sampling plan submitted to the Michigan Department of Environment, Great Lakes, and Energy, testing for lead and copper was completed August 2023.